-- 1. in-depth analysis of electrochemical device operation, - 2. idea in thermodynamic assessment of efficiencies, - 3. quantitative characterization of kinetic, as well as comparative evaluation of different electrochemical reactor configurations.
+- 1. Describe the in-depth analysis of electrochemical device operation - 2.
+Analyze the quantitative characterization of kinetic, as well as comparative evaluation of different electrochemical reactor configurations - 3.
+Describe the thermodynamic assessment of efficiencies - 4.
+Explain the convective diffusion equation and migration effects - 5.
+Describe the aspects of dispersion models and optimize the general electrolytic processes